Mrvgardner/SCCCMarketingDatabase/PDF_VIEWER.md

 1. No dependency on PDF.js or its worker files
 2. No version compatibility issues
 3. Works consistently across browsers
-4. Simpler implementation and maintenance
-5. Removed complex build configurations
+4. Booklet-style viewing experience for marketing materials
+5. Responsive design that works on mobile and desktop
 6. Better error handling and fallbacks
+7. Page-by-page navigation for a more natural reading experience
-7. Reduced bundle size (removed multiple PDF.js related packages)
+8. Reduced bundle size (removed multiple PDF.js related packages)

 ## Future Enhancements

-If needed, we could add:
-1. Custom PDF viewer controls
-2. PDF thumbnails via HTML5 Canvas
+Possible future enhancements include:
+1. Thumbnails sidebar for quick navigation
+2. Page flip animation for more realistic booklet feel
+3. Table of contents extraction
-3. Analytics for PDF viewing/downloading
+4. Analytics for PDF viewing/downloading
+5. Annotation capabilities for team collaboration